 Molly M. Wolf, MS, MEd

-- Research and Instructional Services, Head; Librarian; Sexuality Archives Curator; Liaison to Human Sexuality and Engineering
+- Interim Library Director; Librarian; Sexuality Archives Curator; Liaison to Human Sexuality

 - Library Science

 Widener University (PA)

 MS, Library and Information Science (2000)

 Drexel University (PA)